 Historic parks and gardens are a much-loved part of our shared national story, appreciated more than ever during lockdown, which has made us all more aware of the role of open space in our lives.
 Heritage landscapes are important not only for what they tell us about our history but for their contribution to our health and the wellbeing of our communities.
 Sadly though, these unforgettable gardens are themselves at risk.

 Gardens and landscapes have always been vulnerable to destruction through maintenance cuts, neglect, development or mis-management.
 However, these precious treasures are now more at risk than ever, as the Covid-19 lockdown forced many historic gardens to shut their doors and lose essential ticket and event revenue.
 Meanwhile public parks have struggled to serve the growing needs of their communities for exercise and outdoor socialising.

-From 2020 to 2022 the Gardens Trust will be celebrating Unforgettable Gardens – what they mean to us, the threats they face, and how you can help save them for future generations.
-This is a collaborative and evolving project so we would love to hear from you with ideas.
+From 2020 to 2023 the Gardens Trust will be celebrating Unforgettable Gardens – what they mean to us, the threats they face, and how you can help save them for future generations.
+Even famous landscapes that are registered on the list of Parks and Gardens of Historic Interest can face threats.

 You can also follow what is happening on Twitter: #unforgettablegardens